usds/SME-QA-Website/pages/phases/phone-assessment-interviews/reviewing-sme-assessments.md

 ### Calculating an Applicant's Final Assessment Rating

-After SMEs have addressed your feedback for their interview assessment forms, calculate the applicant's final assessment rating based on the SME's proficiency determination using the <a href="{{site.baseurl}}/toolkit/phone-assessment-interviews/interview-assessment-ratings/">Interview Assessment Rating Guide</a>.
+After SMEs have addressed your feedback for their interview assessment forms, calculate and save the applicant's final assessment rating.

-### Conducting a Tiebreaker Discussion with SMEs
+1. Review the proficiency ratings the SME gave for each question.

-When the first two phone interview ratings require a tiebreaker, facilitate a call between the two SMEs who conducted the phone interviews to discuss whether the applicant meets the required competencies to move forward to receive a passing score.
+2. In the table at the bottom of the interview assessment, mark whether the applicant does not meet, meets, or exceeds the minimum required proficiency levels.

-At the end of the call, the SME with the lower score should add a new note for the applicant describing why they now believe the applicant should receive a 1 or 0.
+3. Using the <a href="{{site.baseurl}}/toolkit/phone-assessment-interviews/interview-assessment-ratings/">Interview Assessment Rating Guide</a>, give the applicant an overall assessment score.